 When packaging the BD after the modifications, it is important to use the same vendor, library, and name as for the previous IP VLNV.
 If the same information is not used, the upgrade process is not available for the modified custom IP.
-For more information about versioning, see Versioning and Revision Control.
+For more information about versioning, see All dependency expressions will be evaluated as a tcl expr code.